Long Live Courtesy: Die Chivalry Die

 Let's be clear, men do not have a “chivalrous” responsibility to women — only a responsibility to treat everyone, including women, with respect and common courtesy.

 Should the physically stronger always be ready to protect the physically weaker — regardless of age or sex?
 Absolutely.
 Try snatching a baby away from a mother and see what happens.
-Try assaulting a woman in front of her husband or boyfriend [or father or brother or any male friend who cares about her] and see what happens.
+Try assaulting a woman in front of her husband, boyfriend, father, brother, or any male friend who cares about her, and see what happens.

 Nothing is 100%, but most people are ready to stand and defend those they care about.
-Many people are ready to stand and defend (within their power) anyone who needs help.
-These things are not what this article is dealing with but rather the rhetoric and misogynistic concept of “chivalry,” which is one of the oldest and most successful shams in history...and shamefully is still espoused today as evidenced by almost a half-million results in an internet search on "How to be chivalrous."
+Many are ready to stand and defend (within their power) anyone who needs help.
+These things are not what this article speaks to but rather the rhetoric and misogynistic concept of “chivalry,” which is one of the oldest and most flourishing shams in history, ... and, shamefully, is still espoused today, as evidenced by almost a half-million results in the internet search on "How to be chivalrous."

-The medieval concept of chivalry harks back to feudal times when culture and legal systems forced women into total dependence on men for just about everything.
-Provision and protection was not something women had access too unless they had a husband, father, brother, or other male relative as guardian.
-It is only in recent times this has changed in the United States, but women and children without a male provider are still statistically disadvantaged .
+The medieval concept of chivalry harks back to feudal times when cultural and legal systems forced women into total dependence on men for just about everything.
+Provision and protection was not something women had access too, unless they had a husband, father, brother, or other male guardian.
+It is only in relatively recent times this has changed in the United States, but women and children without male providers are still statistically disadvantaged.

 “Pay (submit to) me (stay in your “place”) and I’ll protect you.”